davidgiga1993/mixing-station-docs/docs/settings/overview.md

 - Mutegroup names

 ## User settings
-These settings are only saved if `Autosave` is enabled or the user saves the settings manualy.
+These settings are only saved if `Autosave` is enabled or the user saves them manualy.

 - [Layer](../layers.md)
 - [Channel strip](channel-strip.md)